Cucumber plants are susceptible to numerous diseases.

 Another precautionary step you can take is to apply a peppermint spray to open wounds when you prune your plants.

 Open wounds on plant stems are fragrant to insects.
 The scent of the sap can attract garden pests.
-Mask the scent, it may prevent them from setting up home on your plants’ leaves.
+Mask the scent, and it may prevent them from setting up home on your plants’ leaves.

 Frequently Asked Questions About Yellow spots on Cucumber Leaves